SryImNoob/sryimnoob.github.io/_wiki/tmux.md

 ```
 $ tmux
-$ tmux new -s name
+$ tmux new -s mysession
 ```

 ```